PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 three-owner `_run_terminal_clamp_unary_relu_pass_cluster()`, which currently returns `None`.
 Shared state scope, cleanup-only mutations, and both outer boundaries must be fixed before either runner layer changes.

+That cluster is now characterized for ordered raw result propagation.
+Its shared executor already returns the three one-key dictionaries, but both runner layers discard them.
+Clamp and unary callbacks can prune while their rewrite counters are zero, so the selected `_terminal_clamp_unary_relu_results` tuple must remain observation-only.
+The shared scope, exact child order, and guarded singleton/terminal-SiNet boundaries are frozen before implementation.
+The focused characterization gate passes
+`370 passed, 1 xfailed in 17.98s`; the sole strict xfail is the selected two-layer propagation and production assignment.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it